 Become a rhythm guitar-playing alchemist!

 A rhythm guitar-playing alchemist.
 A person who studies the inner workings of properties.
 These people were scientists who attempted to turn lead into gold.
-By studying the properties that made up the metals they felt they could alter the DNA and change the metal into something else.
+By studying the properties that made up the metal, they felt they could alter the DNA and change the metal into something else.
 Gold!!

 In my humble opinion, I recommend you take some time to learn how chord embellishments work and use them in your music to create color and emotion.
 This will make your music more enjoyable to listen to and give you greater satisfaction as a guitarist.